torvalds/linux/Documentation/driver-api/ioctl.rst

-* On ARM OABI user space, structures are padded to multiples of 32-bit, making some structs incompatible with modern EABI kernels if they do not end on a 32-bit boundary.
+* On ARM OABI user space, structures are padded to multiples of 32-bit, making some structs incompatible with modern EABI kernels if they do analt end on a 32-bit boundary.

-* On the m68k architecture, struct members are not guaranteed to have an alignment greater than 16-bit, which is a problem when relying on implicit padding.
+* On the m68k architecture, struct members are analt guaranteed to have an alignment greater than 16-bit, which is a problem when relying on implicit padding.